 These new tools will improve the child’s learning abilities, and their capacity to store information in more than one area.
 This exercise will also help the development of auditory processing and selectivity which are deficiencies in children with autism.

-More and more we see that it is better to stick as closely to all natural ingredients.
-With Sensory Enrichment we are a little less concerned because there are studies that show that “enriched” brains are resilient to neurological challenges such as exposure to toxins like lead or pre-natal alcohol.
-Professor Michael Leon in his study […]
+More and more we see that it is better to stick as closely as possible to all natural ingredients.
+With Sensory Enrichment we are a little less concerned about synthetic products because there are studies that show that “enriched” brains are resilient to neurological challenges such as exposure to toxins like lead or pre-natal alcohol.
+Professor […]

 Like most of our exercises involving fine motor finger skills, this is actually a speech development exercise.
 Providing efficient and reliable connections for fine motor control is an essential step which we take by prompting organized migration from a very populated brain area to its less efficient neighbor.